How to susbstitute greek yogurt for sour cream?

 Greek Yogurt As Substitute For Sour Cream In Baking, Dips, Sauces & More

-Greek yogurt tops the list of substitutes for sour cream if you want to use sour cream in any recipes and if you are out of sour cream.
+Greek yogurt tops the list of sour cream substitutes, if you want to use sour cream in any recipes and looking for a substitute.

 Even thick plain yogurt is a good substitute for sour cream, just like cream cheese, mayonnaise etc which works well as substitutes for sour cream.